usf02/TeamYellow/README.md

 Our project named Breazy is made with one main goal in mind, and that is to provide a solution to the at times problematic german bureaucracy.

-We aim to provide users with a smooth experience where all the necessary processes involving applying for appointments, sending documents and so on are all united in one place.
+We aim to provide users with a smooth experience where all the necessary processes involving completing transactions, uploading documents, receiving your desired documents and such are all united in one place.

-_In essence, it's Bureaucracy made Easy._
+_In essence, it's **B**u**r**eaucracy made **Easy**._

 ## Running the code